noejunior792/noejunior792/README.md

 <div align="center">

- 🔭 I’m currently working on **a SuperGenius and InnovaTech**
+  👯 I’m looking to collaborate on Opensource projects

  📝 I regularly write articles on https://medium.com/@noejunior299

- 👯 I’m looking to collaborate on Opensource projects

-💬 Ask me about **Laravel, Flutter, Angular, Firebase... or anything [here](https://github.com/noejunior792/noejunior792/issues)**
+💬 Ask me about javascript, vuejs and any general programming question.

  </div>